piyushkhemka/blog/_posts/2021-02-06-how-to-transfer-all-your-subreddits.markdown

 ---
 layout: post
-title:  "How to transfer all your subreddits"
+title:  "How to transfer all your subreddits from one account to another"
 date:   2021-02-06 00:45
 categories: [Reddit]
 ---